 The idea of a tick biting you on the subway probably sounds strange.
-Unfortunately, however, ticks can be a problem even in the biggest cities in the world.
-Incidents of the infamous tick-borne Lyme disease have nearly doubled in NYC over the past five years.
-With ticks on the rise, it’s more important that new yorkers know how to protect themselves from the bloodsuckers now than ever before.
-Here’s what you should know:
+Unfortunately, ticks can be a problem - even in the biggest cities in the world.
+Incidents of the infamous tick-borne Lyme disease have nearly doubled in NYC over the past five years with experts seeing 700-800 cases in a year.

-Where Do They Come From?
+Where Do New York Ticks Come From?

-Why They’re a Problem
+Why Ticks in NYC Are a Problem

 What Can I Do?

 If you find a tick on your body, use a tweezers to remove it.
-Be careful; the tick’s mouthparts are likely lodged in your skin.
+Be careful to grab the tick as close to your skin as possible; the tick’s mouthparts are likely lodged in your skin.
 Pull carefully to ensure you get all everything out completely.
 When you’re finished, wash the site of the bite thoroughly.